Difegue/LANraragi/tools/Documentation/installing-lanraragi/jail.md

 ## Mountpoints

-{% hint style="info" %}
-In many setups jails are running on fast but small drives while the bulk of data is offloaded somewhere else.
+In many setups, jails are running on fast but small drives while the bulk of data is offloaded somewhere else.
 If you are running a similar config you might want to consider offloading your content and tmp folders from your SSD to your HDDs with the help of mountpoints.
-{% endhint %}

 ![Mountpoints](../.gitbook/assets/mountpoints.jpg)

-### Updating
+## Updating

-{% page-ref page="../installing-lanraragi/source.md#updating" %}
+Updating works the same as when installing from source [installing from source](https://sugoi.gitbook.io/lanraragi/installing-lanraragi/source#updating).

 {% hint style="info" %}
 By default, LRR listens on all IPv4 Interfaces on port 3000, unsecured HTTP.